 When it comes to cost, open shelves beat out closed cabinets for affordability.
 Open shelves for upper cabinets are especially attractive for DIYers because they are relatively simple to install.
 Installing closed cabinets, on the other hand, is trickier and not a one-person job as they require someone who can hold them in place while they are being screwed into the walls.

 With open shelves, you don’t have anywhere to hide.
 All your glassware, dishes etc. are on display.
 This is a good thing if you are a very tidy person but how would you feel about this open concept if you are the type of person that likes to shove everything in the cabinet wherever it happens to fit.

-Closed cabinets cover a multitude of sin, but open shelves are less forgiving.
+Closed upper cabinets cover a multitude of sin with their cabinet doors, but open shelves are less forgiving.